Green IT In IoT

 How can small businesses adopt Green IT in IoT?

-Small businesses can start with energy-efficient IoT devices, use renewable energy, and partner with e-waste recyclers.
+Small businesses can start with energy-efficient IoT devices, leverage government incentives, and partner with sustainability experts.

 What tools are essential for Green IT in IoT implementation?